fortedigital/EpiResponsivePicture/MIGRATING.md

     - Sizes - value of current SrcSetSizes,
     - AllowedWidths - value of current SetWidths,
     - Quality and Mode - value of picture profile mirror properties.
 1. As new ImageBase have additional `Width` and `Height` properties, that gets calculated on image publishing automatically, it is necessary to do this for all existing images.
-The easiest way is probably to republish all the images and let event handler do this for us, for example using following job:
+Also, `ImageBase` implements `ILocalizable` interface.
+It means that images created before don't have any information (`null`s) about language.
+This might result in EpiServer having troubles to find (404) image wihout any language set.
+The easiest way to fix these problems is probably to republish all the images:  event handler will fill width and height for us but you need to set language by your own, for example by using following job:

 ```cs
 using System.Linq;